Zcash Wallets Compared 2026: Which One Should You Use?

 Key Criteria for Choosing a Zcash Wallet

-Zashi: The Official Mobile Standard
+Zashi: The Shielded-First Mobile Standard

 Pros: